 The Fund places sustainable city lives as a priority while making investment decisions.
 The Fund has closed an investment in a company specializing in wastewater treatment and solid waste treatment and the quantity of solid waste processed by the systems delivered by the company is consistently monitored.
-The Fund is also expected to close another investment in a company involved in air pollution control in the next few months.
+The Fund has also closed another investment in a company involved in air pollution control in 2021.